Chest Pain When Running? Here Are 8 Potential Causes

 Therefore, if you are experiencing any of the following signs and symptoms alongside your chest pain during or after running, call 911 immediately:

-• A squeezing pressure in the chest, acute chest pain, or uncomfortable fullness in the chest
+- A squeezing pressure in the chest, sharp pain in the chest, or uncomfortable fullness in the chest

-Additionally, if you have other risk factors for heart disease or cardiovascular disease, you should speak with your healthcare provider about any chest pain you feel during or after exercise.
+Additionally, if you have other risk factors for heart disease, cardiovascular disease, or any other heart problems, you should speak with your healthcare provider about any chest pain you feel during or after exercise.

 Chest Pain When Running?
 Here Are 8 Potential Causes

-Now that we have the life-threatening concerns out of the way, let’s address other potential causes of chest pain when running.
+Now that we have gone through the life-threatening heart health concerns, let’s address other potential causes of chest pain when running.

 #1: Angina Pectoris

 Angina pectoris, typically referred to as just angina, is a common cause of chest pain while exercising.
-Angina is due to a lack of blood flow to the heart, resulting in tightness, pressure, or chest pain, particularly during physical exertion.
+It is caused by a lack of blood flow to the heart, resulting in tightness, pressure, or chest pain, particularly during physical exertion.

 Unlike a heart attack, angina pain typically alleviates when you stop exercising, so if you still have chest pain after running, it’s more concerning.